-Colleagues and friends established this award in honor of Dr. Joseph P. Fulton for the contributions that he made to the science of plant pathology through his research, teaching, and service.
+Colleagues and friends established this fund in honor of Dr. Joseph P. Fulton for the contributions that he made to the science of plant pathology through his research, teaching, and service.

 Joseph P. Fulton